Reviews You Can Rely On

 Our Analysis and Test Results

-The Culligan with Zerowater 8-Cup Pitcher sets itself apart from other pitcher-style filters with exceptional contaminant removal performance.
-Its 5-stage filtration system tackles a wide range of contaminants, from lead and arsenic to heavy metals like nickel and iron, delivering some of the cleanest tap water you can get from a pitcher.
+The Culligan with Zerowater 8-Cup Pitcher sets itself apart from other pitcher-style filters with exceptional removal performance when it comes to trace minerals and elements.
 Beyond performance, the pitcher is thoughtfully designed for ease of use: the drop-in filter simplifies replacements, the pour-through lid minimizes spills, and the compact, lightweight design fits neatly in most fridges while remaining sturdy enough for daily use.

-The Culligan performed OK but below average in our PFAS lab testing.
-While PFNA isn't fully eliminated, it's reduced to safe levels in our tests.
-“It did remove PFNA to safe levels — and if there were already safe levels present, it would likely remove them further,” noted one tester.
-On the other hand, based on these lab test results, we would not recommend the Culligan to a friend who considers PFAS removal a top priority.
+The Culligan performed OK but below average when tested for PFAS removal.
+We sent filtered samples to a third-party lab for testing, and while PFNA (a PFAS subtype) is reduced to levels that are considered safe according to the EPA, it isn't fully eliminated.
+“It did remove PFNA to safe levels — and if it was already below limits, it would likely remove PFNA further,” noted one tester.
+Still, there are other systems that do remove 100% of PFAS, and based on these lab test results, we would not recommend the Culligan to a friend who considers PFAS removal a top priority.

 % PFAS Removal